-Poster presentations include a 2 minute oral presentation in addition to the displayed poster.
-The purpose of these scientific displays is to provide summaries of findings of a non-commercial nature.
-NEW THIS YEAR: Poster presenters are responsible to create, print, and bring their posters to the conference.
+Poster presenters are responsible for creating, printing, and bringing their posters to the conference.
 Guidelines, required format, and dimensions can be found in the Submission Instructions section of this document.

 Abstract must be 250 words or less.
 The title should be short and succinct; the body of the abstract should follow logically from the title.
 Abstracts should contain four sections:

 - OBJECTIVE: An introduction, stating the hypothesis, purpose, or specific objective of the study.

 - METHODS & PROCEDURES: A description of the study design, the subjects and the evaluation procedures used.
 Documentation of statistical methodology should be included in this section.